HOW SMART MANAGERS LISTEN (2020.How Smart Managers Listen)

 DECODING RESISTANCE TO CHANGE (2009.Decoding Resistance to Change)

 Published in Harvard Business Review, April 2009

+IDEAS: You announce a change initiative, and some employees are silent while others complain.
+You bristle at this “threat” and determine to squelch the resistance.
 But wait: Resistance is a form of feedback from people with deep knowledge about your company’s daily operations.
-Treat their concerns as valuable information, and you gain important ideas for communicating and executing the change initiative.
-And you win buy-in essential for success.
+Treat their concerns as useful information, and you will gain important ideas for communicating and executing the change initiative.
+And by having a dialogue, you also win buy-in essential for success.

 One example: A manager proposed merging the Billing group with her Call Center to create a larger and better integrated customer-service unit.
 Because this required cross-training in both areas, everyone balked at the extra work.
 But when she asked them for suggestions to implement the change, they perked up.
 One idea – Billers and Callers training each other and drafting updates for both processes – struck gold and fostered real collaboration post-merger.

 When change initiatives run aground—as they so often do—change agents can be quick to point a finger at the people who didn’t get on board.
 The assumption is that they resisted a perfectly rational move, so people lose sight of the goal and miss the chance to discuss the implementation process.
 Those discussions can identify the plan’s missing pieces and faulty assumptions to make the change process more effective.

 It takes a strong leader to step up and engage when a change effort meets with pushback.
 If you can gain perspective by paying attention, both understanding and learning from behaviors you perceive as threatening, you will ultimately deliver better results.